 Read on to see if you can check a cardboard box as luggage, but also to get some tips on traveling with unconventional luggage!

-Yes, you absolutely can.
-People who move overseas do it all the time, and the airlines really don’t care what you’re carrying your things in, as long as you follow their rules.
+The airlines really don’t care what you’re carrying your things in, as long as you follow their rules.
 In fact, this is a common occurrence in Asia – students and ex-pats ship cardboard boxes across the country all the time, and airline personnel is used to handling them gently.
 But it’s not that common in the rest of the world.

 The exact restrictions and fees depend on the airline, but in most cases, the maximum size of checked luggage is 62” linear.
 This is usually a 27” x 21” x 14” suitcase, and bigger bags are often subject to oversized baggage fees.
 In addition to that, most airlines will accept luggage that weighs up to 50 lbs – anything heavier than that and you’ll also need to pay an overweight baggage fee.

-On the other hand, this also means that you can check as big a box you want, as long as you pay for it.
+On the other hand, this also means that you can check as big a box as you want, as long as you pay for it.

 However, keep in mind that the TSA still reserves the right to open your checked luggage – even if it’s a box – and see what’s inside.
 If you want to wrap the exterior of the box with plastic, your best bet is to consult someone at the airport.
 Let them look inside the box and then wrap it, otherwise, you’re just wasting plastic wrap.

-Polycarbonate is the most popular material for hardshell luggage.
+Polycarbonate is the most popular material for hard shell luggage.
 It’s also the priciest and most durable type of plastic out there due to the flexibility that allows it to bend upon pressure.
 And you can get a high-capacity polycarbonate food box!
 Sure it’s a lot more expensive than a plain cardboard box, but it significantly reduces the chances of your belongings getting damaged in transport.